hashicorp/consul-template/README.md

 Installation
 ------------
-You can download a released `consul-template` artifact from [the Consul Template release page][Releases] on GitHub.
+You can download a released `consul-template` artifact from [the Consul Template release page](https://releases.hashicorp.com/consul-template/).
 If you wish to compile from source, please see the instructions in the [Contributing](#contributing) section.

 Usage